Targets

 For information on Chile’s 2019 draft NDC or its original submission in 2017, see our comparison assessment of Chile’s NDCs and the previous country assessment of the 2017 NDC submission.

-We rate Chile’s 2030 unconditional NDC target as “Almost sufficient ” when compared to its fair-share contribution to climate action.
-The “Almost sufficient ” rating indicates that Chile’s unconditional target in 2030 is not yet consistent with its fair share of the global mitigation effort to limit warming to 1.5°C but could be, with moderate improvements.
+We rate Chile’s 2030 NDC target as “Almost sufficient ” when compared to its fair-share contribution to climate action.
+The “Almost sufficient ” rating indicates that Chile’s target in 2030 is not yet consistent with its fair share of the global mitigation effort to limit warming to 1.5°C but could be, with moderate improvements.
 Chile’s target is within the range of what is considered to be a fair global effort, but would require other countries to make deeper reductions and comparably greater effort to limit warming to 1.5°C. If all countries were to follow Chile’s approach, warming could be held below—but not well below—2°C.

 Net zero and other long-term target(s)